Well, better late than never I guess.

 treble crochet into the next stitch.

-In the next stitch two stitches hook two treble crochets in each stitch.
+In the next two stitches, hook two treble crochets in each stitch.

 Then, in the next stitch, hook one treble crochet and one half double crochet.